Ribocentre-switch/Ribocentre-switch.github.io/docs/SAM-I.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font >This family is a member of clan (CL00012), which contains the following 3 members:SAM-I, SAM-I-IV-variant, SAM-IV (from WiKi)
+<font >This family is a member of clan (CL00012), which contains the following 3 members: SAM-I, SAM-I-IV-variant, SAM-IV (from WiKi)
 The SAM riboswitch (also known as the S-box leader and the SAM-I riboswitch) is found upstream of a number of genes which code for proteins involved in methionine or cysteine biosynthesis in Gram-positive bacteria.
 Two SAM riboswitches in Bacillus subtilis that were experimentally studied act at the level of transcription termination control.
 The predicted secondary structure consists of a complex stem-loop region followed by a single stem-loop terminator region.
 An alternative and mutually exclusive form involves bases in the 3' segment of helix 1 with those in the 5' region of helix 5 to form a structure termed the anti-terminator form.
 When SAM is unbound, the anti-terminator sequence sequesters the terminator sequence so the terminator is unable to form, allowing the polymerase to read-through the downstream gene.
 When S-Adenosyl methionine (SAM) is bound to the aptamer, the anti-terminator is sequestered by an anti-anti-terminator; the terminator forms and terminates the transcription.
-However, many SAM riboswitches are likely to regulate gene expression at the level of translation (from WiKi)
+However, many SAM riboswitches are likely to regulate gene expression at the level of translation.
-SAM-IV riboswitches are a kind of riboswitch that specifically binds S-adenosylmethionine (SAM),a cofactor used in many methylation reactions.
-Originally identified by bioinformatics,SAM-IV riboswitches are largely confined to the Actinomycetales, an order of Bacteria.
+SAM-IV riboswitches are a kind of riboswitch that specifically binds S-adenosylmethionine (SAM), a cofactor used in many methylation reactions.
+Originally identified by bioinformatics, SAM-IV riboswitches are largely confined to the Actinomycetales, an order of Bacteria.
 Conserved features of SAM-IV riboswitch and experiments imply that they probably share a similar SAM-binding site to another class of SAM-binding riboswitches called SAM-I riboswitches.
 However, the scaffolds of these two types of riboswitch appear to be quite distinct.
-The structural relationship between these riboswitch types has been studied (from WiKi)<sup></sup>.</font>
+The structural relationship between these riboswitch types has been studied (from WiKi).<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<font >Pathways for sulphate assimilation and biosynthesis of cysteine and methionine.SAM-I riboswitch (red bar),SAM-IV riboswitch (yellow bar) and SAM-I/IV riboswitch (green bar) are involved in multiple gene regulation in the synthetic pathway<sup>[1,7,9]</sup>.</font>
+<font >Pathways for sulphate assimilation and biosynthesis of cysteine and methionine.
+SAM-I riboswitch (red bar), SAM-IV riboswitch (yellow bar) and SAM-I/IV riboswitch (green bar) are involved in multiple gene regulation in the synthetic pathway<sup>[1,7,9]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">